WMD-group/PyTASER/README.md

 python3 setup.py install --user
 ```

-PyTASER is currently compatible with Python 3.9+ and relies on a number of open-source python packages, specifically:
+PyTASER is compatible with Python 3.9+ and relies on a number of open-source packages, specifically:

 * [pymatgen](https://pymatgen.org/index.html)
 * [numpy](https://numpy.org/), [scipy](https://scipy.org/) for data structures and unit conversion